FilstaNet/ACORL/README.md

 SHA256:
 Languages: Polish / english

+NOTE: Be aware the app might malfunction as ACORL is in early production stage.

 English:
 ACORL is used to create dynamic overlays for Rocket League.
 It uses the API recently released by the game developers (https://www.rocketleague.com/en/developer/stats-api) to capture data.
 User Guide:
 1. Download the latest release of the application.